Red Line (Tel Aviv Light Rail)

-The Red Line will be the first section of a light rail system in the Tel Aviv metropolitan area, known as the Tel Aviv Light Rail.
-The line will run from Bat Yam in the south to Petah Tikva in the northeast with a significant portion of it underground.
+The Red Line is the first section of a light rail system in the Gush Dan, known as the Tel Aviv Light Rail.
+The line runs from Bat Yam in the south to Petah Tikva in the northeast with a significant portion of it underground.
 The total cost of the red line is estimated at NIS 11 billion or, approximately US$3 billion.
-Construction began in 2011 and is expected to be completed in May 2023, after numerous delays.
+Construction began in 2011, with the testing phase of the line beginning only a decade later, in 2021.
+After numerous delays concerning the security and safety of the line, it eventually opened on August 18, 2023 with a 100,000+ daily ridership over just 8 hours of operation.

 Route

-The Red Line will have a total of 34 stations.
-It will start at Petah Tikva's Central Bus Station, east of Tel Aviv and follow Jabotinsky Road (Route 481) westwards at street level.
-At the point where Jabotinsky Road and Highway 4 intersect the line drops into a tunnel for 11 km and emerges to street level again just before Jaffa, where it turns southwards towards Bat Yam.
-The underground section will include 10 stations, including an interchange with Israel Railways services at Tel Aviv Central Railway Station and the nearby 2000 Terminal.
-A maintenance depot, connected via a branch line and tunnel to the main section of the line, will be constructed in Kiryat Aryeh, across from the existing Kiryat Arye suburban railway station.
-The branch line will include two passenger stations, at Em HaMoshavot Road and an interchange station at the Kiryat Arye railway station.
+The Red Line has a total of 34 stations.
+It starts at Petah Tikva's Central Bus Station, east of Tel Aviv and follows Jabotinsky Road (Route 481) westwards at street level.
+At the point where Jabotinsky Road and Highway 4 intersect the line drops into a tunnel for 11 km and emerges to street level again just before Jaffa, where it turns southwards towards Bat Yam and also serves Bloomfield Stadium.
+The underground section includes 10 stations, including an interchange with Israel Railways services at Tel Aviv Savidor Central Railway Station and the nearby 2000 Terminal.
+The line also stops next to the Azrieli Center and the Tel Aviv HaShalom railway station.
+A maintenance depot, connected via a branch line and tunnel to the main section of the line, was constructed in Kiryat Aryeh, across from the existing Petah Tikva-Kiryat Aryeh railway station.
+The branch line includes two passenger stations, at Em HaMoshavot Road and an interchange station at the Kiryat Arye railway station.

 A planned southern extension will add 2.8 km into the city of Rishon LeZion and three intermediate stops and an inter-modal terminus which will serve as connection with Israel Railways' Rishon LeZion Moshe Dayan Railway Station and the projected Green Line.